Skip to content

 Also note that you may only be given the opportunity to recast your mortgage once during the term of the loan.

 Tip: Generally, your mortgage must be backed by Fannie Mae or Freddie Mac in order to be recast.
 Jumbo loans may also qualify.
-It is not an option for FHA loans or VA loans unless it’s a loan modification.
+It is not an option for FHA loans, USDA loans, or VA loans unless it’s a loan modification.
+Nor can second mortgages be recast.

 Mortgage Recast vs. Refinance